Getting Started with QDP

 qtensor = engine.encode(data, num_qubits=2, encoding_method="amplitude")

-# Convert to PyTorch (zero-copy)
+# Zero-copy hand-off to PyTorch via DLPack.

 Encoding Methods